CompositionalIT/farmer/docs/content/api-overview/resources/cdn.md

 * CDN Endpoint (`Microsoft.Cdn/profiles/endpoints`)
 * CDN Custom Domain (`Microsoft.Cdn/profiles/endpoints/customDomains`)

-There are two builders available:
+There are three builders available:
 * The CDN builder, which maps to a CDN profile.
 * The Endpoint builder, which creates endpoints and custom domains.
 Endpoints are created within a CDN.
+* The Rule builder, which creates CDN rules with conditions and actions that can be added to an endpoint

 #### CDN Builder Keywords
 | Keyword | Purpose |